davish/davi.sh/src/content/reading/2025/the-farthest-shore.md

 Compared to the first two books in _Earthsea_ I was not as excited about _The Farthest Shore_.
-Some of the scenes felt -- for lack of a better word -- a bit trippy, which made the narrative found it a bit harder to follow.
+Some of the scenes felt -- for lack of a better word -- a bit trippy, which made the narrative a bit harder to follow.

 Although I do understand that _Earthsea_ is marketed for a late-teen audience, I may be getting a bit tired of the coming-of-age tropes.
 "The Farthest Shore" still continues to